noahdanieldsouza/Campaign-Messenger-/README.md

 # About
+ *Campaigner* is a web application for campaign staff to engage voters, in order to drive voting turnout and ultimately build grassroots progressive power.
-This project includes three core functionalities: creating a contact, editing a contact, and messaging a contact.
-It is meant to engage voters in order to drive voting turnout and ultimately build grassroots progressive power.
+ This project includes three core functionalities as part of that application: creating a contact, editing a contact, and messaging a contact.

 ## To Run

 In the root directory, run "docker-compose up".
 This will start each of the four containers: frontend, backend, ollama, and postgres_db.

-During the first build, the Ollama container will take a few minutes to run.
-This is because it automatically pulls the Gemma model, which can take some time.
+Note that during the first build, the Ollama container will take a few minutes to run.
+This is because it automatically pulls down the Gemma model, which can take some time (usually around 2-3 minutes).

 Open "localhost:3000" on your browser - this is the default frontend URL.